Representing the deformation $\infty$-groupoid: The case of Lie algebras

 The following theorem has non-empty intersection with our results.
 We say a dg Lie algebra is of \emph{finite type} if it is finite dimensional in every degree and if its degrees are bounded either above or below.

 \begin{theorem}[{\cite[Th.
 8.1]{buijs15}}] Let $\g$ be a dg Lie algebra of finite type with $H^n(\g,d) = 0$ for all $n>0$.
 Then there is a homotopy equivalence of simplicial sets

 \end{theorem}

-We can easily recover an analogous result, which works on complete dg Lie algebras of finite type, but without restrictions on the cohomology, using our main theorem and some results of \cite{rn17tensor}.
+We can easily recover an analogous result, which works on complete dg Lie algebras of finite type such that $\g^{-1}=0$, but without restrictions on the cohomology, using our main theorem and some results of \cite{rn17tensor}.

-\begin{proposition} Let $\g$ be a complete dg Lie algebra of finite type.
+\begin{proposition} Let $\g$ be a complete dg Lie algebra of finite type such that $\g^{-1}=0$.
 Then there is a weak equivalence of simplicial sets

 \end{proposition}

 \begin{proof} The proof is given by the sequence of equivalences

 In the first line we used the natural isomorphism